mhammond/pywin32/README.md

 </details>

+## Versioning

+pywin32 uses a simple incremental version numbering scheme.
+Any increase in the version number may correspond to a breaking interface change.
+It is recommended that projects using pywin32 pin the dependency to a specific version.

 ## Licenses

 pywin32 contains a mix of differently licensed code.
 The license files in the source tree are the source of truth.[^1].
 So are individual Copyright notices at the top of files.
 You can also find license information through the [License-File Packaging Metadata](https://packaging.python.org/en/latest/specifications/core-metadata/#license-file-multiple-use).